-The Grade 10 Transdisciplinary Unit (TDU) is a student-led, open inquiry process that allows students to explore the connections between multiple disciplines to solve problems and generate new ideas.
-The TDU learning framework consist of two main elements.
-Aoba Inquiry Cycle and Structured Team Learning approach formulate the learning environment that is closely aligned with the philosophies and practices of the IB curriculum and Aoba's Global Leadership Diploma.
+The Grade 10 Transdisciplinary Unit (TDU) is a student-led, open inquiry process that allows students to explore the connections between multiple disciplines through the application of an Aoba Inquiry Cycle within an environment of Structured Team Learning.
+The Aoba Inquiry Cycle and Structured Team Learning environment are closely aligned with the philosophies and expected practices of the International Baccalaureate curriculum framework and Aoba's Global Leadership Diploma, the two program options for students in Grades 11 and 12.

-During the TDU, student teams select an area of interest and use a living planner to work through the inquiry process leading to the presentation of findings in an academic paper.
-The living planner enables students to develop their research strategies independently and provides a structured approach journaling their learnings that inform the research paper.
+During the TDU, students select an area of interest and use a living planner to work through the process of structured inquiry outlined in the Aoba Inquiry Cycle leading to the presentation of findings in an academic paper.
+The living planner enables students to develop their research strategies independently while being supported by a team of TDU teachers representing a variety of subject disciplines during the 80 minutes per day dedicated to TDUs.